-It accordance with its policy Tillamook Bay Community College and its Board prohibits discrimination, harassment, or acts of bodily injury to any person in which the victim is intentionally targeted because of the actual or perceived race, gender, religion, national origin, sexual orientation, gender identity, ethnicity, or disability of the victim.
+Ilt accordance with its policy Tillamook Bay Community College and its Board prohibits discrimination, harassment, or acts of bodily injury to any person in which the victim is intentionally targeted because of the actual or perceived rrace, religion, color, national origin, disability, sex, sexual orientation, age, height/weight ratio, marital status, gender, gender identity, organizational affiliation, political affiliation or protected veterans.
 In addition, Tillamook Bay Community College prohibits sexual assault, domestic violence, dating violence and stalking.

-The office of Facilities, Human Resources and Safety, is responsible for all safety activities on campus and will provide appropriate assistance as needed.
+The office of facilities, human resources and safety, is responsible for all safety activities on campus and will provide appropriate assistance as needed.
 All Tillamook Bay Community College employees have the authority to ask persons for identification and to determine whether individuals have lawful business at TBCC.
 Criminal incidents are referred to the Tillamook Police Department who has jurisdiction on the campus.

 For the purpose of campus security policies, all criminal actions occurring on campus property will be investigated by the Tillamook Police Department, including sex offenses.
 TBCC maintains a highly professional relationship and works closely with Tillamook Police when incidents arise that require joint investigative efforts, resources, crime related reports, and exchanges of information, as deemed necessary.
 Tillamook Police Department regularly cruises the campus both during operational hours and after hours.
-They can be reached at 503-842-2522.
-General facilities questions may be answered by the Director of Facilities, Human Resources, and Safety Pat Ryan 503-842-8222 ext.
-1020 (office) or 503-812-6404 (cell).
+They can be reached at (503) 842-

+2522.
+General facilities questions may be answered by the Director of Facilities, Human Resources, and Safety, Pat Ryan (503) 842-8222 ext.
+1020 (office) or (503) 812-6404 (cell).